SystemsGenetics/KINC/docs/installation.rst

 Installation
 ============

 Currently, there is no stand-alone binary for KINC.
 It must be compiled and installed.
 The instructions on this page provide step-by-step instructions to compile and install KINC.

+Alternatively, KINC can be run in a Docker container.
+The Dockerfile for KINC is available in the KINC Github repository, and Docker images are maintained on DockerHub under ``systemsgenetics/kinc``.
+This method currently does not support the GUI version of KINC.

 Requirements
 ------------